vitessio/website/content/en/docs/20.0/reference/compatibility/mysql-compatibility.md

 ### User Defined Functions
 VTGates can now track user-defined functions (UDFs) and use them during planning.
-To enable it, set the `--enable-udfs` flag on VTGate.
+To enable this feature, set the `--enable-udfs` flag on VTGate.
 More details on how to add UDFs can be found in [MySQL Docs](https://dev.mysql.com/doc/extending-mysql/8.0/en/adding-loadable-function.html).

 ## Cross-shard Transactions